-Bissext, or bissextus is the leap day which is added to the Julian calendar and the Gregorian calendar every fourth year to compensate for the roughly six-hour difference in length between the common 365-day year and the actual length of the solar year.[1]
-(The Gregorian calendar omits this leap day in years evenly divisible by 100, unless they are divisible by 400.)
+Bissext, or bissextus is the leap day which is added to the Julian calendar every fourth year and to the Gregorian calendar almost every fourth year to compensate for the almost six hour difference in length between a common calendar year of 365 days and the average length of the solar year.[1]

 Short Title: | Latin: Provisio de Anno Bisextili et Die |